-Why switching to direct debit will save you money on energy bills
+Switch to direct debit and save money on energy bills

 Why is it cheaper to pay by direct debit?

 All of these factors mean energy companies reward customers who pay by direct debit with a lower per unit rate.
 Lower unit rates mean lower bills overall.
-For more information on how your energy bills are calculated, visit our energy bill guide below.
+For more information on how your energy bills are calculated, check out our guide to energy bills.

 How much can I save if I pay by direct debit?

 Your own saving will depend on your supplier and how much energy you use.
-We ran the comparison for a typical three-person household in South London with British Gas and found they’d save £130.15 a year by switching from paying on receipt of bills to direct debit.
+As an example, British Gas says that its customers save an average of £130 a year on their bills by switching to direct debit.

 I’ve been told to avoid direct debits.
 Why?

 One of the biggest things you should be aware of when paying by direct debit is that your payment will be based on your previous usage or an estimate of your usage if you have not provided meter readings.
 If your household has changed, or you’ve made changes to use less energy, your direct debit payment may be too high.
-Some blogs and columnists are advising people to cancel your direct debit because it might be too high, but it’s much easier to adjust your monthly payment – and you’ll still benefit from the lower rates.
+Some blogs and columnists advise readers to cancel their direct debits because it might be too high.
+However, a much simpler solution is to adjust your monthly payment – and you’ll still benefit from the lower rates.

 Never miss an offer again!